American Broadcasting Company: Stations

 The Sinclair Broadcast Group is the largest operator of ABC stations by numerical total, owning or providing services to 28 full, primary ABC affiliates and two subchannel-only affiliates.
-Sinclair owns the largest ABC subchannel affiliate by market size, WABM-DT2/WDBB-DT2 in the Birmingham market, which serve as repeaters of WBMA-LD (which itself is also simulcast on a subchannel of former WBMA satellite WGWW, owned by Sinclair partner company Howard Stirk Holdings).
-The E. W. Scripps Company is the largest operator of ABC stations in terms of overall market reach, owning 15 ABC-affiliated stations (including affiliates in larger markets such as Cleveland, Phoenix, Detroit and Denver), and through its ownership of Phoenix affiliate KNXV, Las Vegas affiliate KTNV-TV and Tucson affiliate KGUN-TV, it is the only provider of ABC programming for the majority of Arizona (outside the Yuma-El Centro market) and Southern Nevada.
-Scripps also owns and operates several ABC stations in the Mountain and Pacific time zones, including in Denver, San Diego, Bakersfield, California, and Boise, Idaho, and when combined with the ABC-owned stations in Los Angeles, Fresno, and San Francisco, the affiliations from the News-Press & Gazette Company in Santa Barbara, Palm Springs, Yuma-El Centro, and Colorado Springs-Pueblo, and Sinclair's affiliations in Seattle and Portland, Oregon, these four entities control the access of ABC network programming in most of the Western United States, particularly in terms of audience reach.
+Sinclair owns the largest ABC subchannel affiliate by market size, WABM-DT2/WDBB-DT2 in the Birmingham market, which serves as repeaters of WBMA-LD (which itself is also simulcast on a subchannel of former WBMA satellite WGWW, owned by Sinclair partner company Howard Stirk Holdings).
+The E. W. Scripps Company is the largest operator of ABC stations in terms of overall market reach, owning 15 ABC-affiliated stations including affiliates in larger markets such as Cleveland (WEWS-TV), Phoenix (KNXV-TV), Detroit (WXYZ-TV), and Denver (KMGH-TV).
+Through its ownership of Phoenix affiliate KNXV, Las Vegas affiliate KTNV-TV, and Tucson affiliate KGUN-TV, it is the only provider of ABC programming for the majority of Arizona (outside the Yuma–El Centro market) and Southern Nevada.
+Scripps also owns and operates several ABC stations in the Mountain and Pacific time zones, including in Denver, San Diego (KGTV), Bakersfield, California (KERO-TV), and Boise, Idaho (KIVI-TV).
+When combined with the ABC Owned Television Stations in Los Angeles (KABC-TV), Fresno (KFSN-TV), and San Francisco (KGO-TV, the affiliations from the News-Press & Gazette Company in Santa Barbara (KEYT-TV), Palm Springs (KESQ-TV), Yuma–El Centro (KECY-TV), and Colorado Springs–Pueblo (KRDO-TV), and Sinclair's affiliations in Seattle (KOMO-TV) and Portland, Oregon (KATU), these four entities control the access of ABC network programming in most of the Western United States, particularly in terms of audience reach.

+At the time of Jimmy Kimmel's suspension in September 2025, among other properties owned by the two companies, Nexstar Media Group owned or provided services to 201 stations serving 116 markets, while Sinclair owned or provided services to 178 stations in 81 markets.
+Based on 2024–25 Nielsen Media Research market estimates, the ABC owned-and-operated station subsidiary ABC Owned Television Stations (whose eight stations are mostly clustered in major markets like New York City, Los Angeles, Chicago, San Francisco, Philadelphia, and Houston) was the largest owner of ABC stations by cumulative national market share, covering 21.87% of American households.
+Individually, Sinclair and Nexstar were respectively the second- and fourth-largest owners of ABC stations, reaching 14.56% and 9.28% of American households respectively (with The E. W. Scripps Company, with 17 affiliates covering 12.87% of the United States, being the third-largest).